 Part of my eating philosophy is to consume exactly what I’m craving instead of eating everything I’m supposed to eat before I finally eat what I really want.
 How will I know what I really want in my salad a week ahead of time?
 Sometimes I use warmed-up leftovers that taste good with lettuce, such as Chinese food.
 No dressing needed.
-More often than not, it’s just dried fruits or vegetables and toasted nuts, along with Fiber One.
+More often than not, it’s just dried fruits or vegetables and toasted nuts.
 I store these foods in my desk at all times.
 Some days, I like fruit, nuts and a sweet dressing.
 Other days, I go down the savory road.
 More than anything, I crave variety.

 Conclusion?
 If you still want to add other ingredients to your jars of lettuce, I encourage you to try it.
 Just don’t expect your lettuce to last as long as advertised in the original Salad in a Jar post.
 For some people, that doesn’t matter.
 You decide.